stitchdata/docs/_saas-integrations/kustomer/v1/kustomer-v1.md

 # -------------------------- #

 requirements-list:
+  - item: |
-  - item: "**An admin role**.
-You need to have an Admin role to create an API key, or have a role that has **read** and **write** security permissions."
+      **A {{ integration.display_name }} admin role**.
+You need to have an Admin role to create an API key, or have a role that has **read** and **write** security permissions.
-  - item: ""

-requirements-info:

 setup-steps:
-  - title: "Obtain you API key"
+  - title: "Obtain your API key"
     anchor: "obtain-api-key"
     content: |
       1. Login to your {{ integration.display_name }} account.
       2. Navigate to **Settings > API Keys**
       3. Click **New API Key**.
       4. Select the roles that can have access to the API key.
-      5. Select the number of days of when you would like the API key to expire.
+      5. In the section where you are given the option to set an API expiration, leave this blank.
+You do not want your API key to expire, or else the integration will break.
       6. Click **Create**
       7. Copy the API key and keep it readily available for the next step.

-      **Note**: You can only copy the API key once, so save it somewhere else for future reference.
+      **Note**: You can only copy the API key once, so save it somewhere secure for future reference.
   - title: "add integration"
     content: |
     4. In the **API Key** field, enter the API key you obtained in [step 1](#obtain-api-key).